alan-turing-institute/AutisticaCitizenScience/project-communications/academic-updates/researchfish-updates-2021.md

 This repository holds the code for the Autistica project and provides an open audit of the project's progression and community involvement.
 **Select the year that this output was realised.**	2020 **Briefly describe notable impacts** This repository is being used to develop the platform.
-It includes a requirements list based on thourough community input from a diverse range of autistic participants, and issues derived from those requirements which support the platform development.
+It includes a requirements list based on thorough community input from a diverse range of autistic participants, and issues derived from those requirements which support the platform development.
 URL.	https://github.com/alan-turing-institute/AutSPACEs
 URL.	https://github.com/alan-turing-institute/AutSPACEs
 Digital ID